 Beautiful Boat Photography From Across Canada

-Deb Sandau of Red Deer, Alberta, captured this adorable pup enjoying a leisurely cruise.
+Deb Sandau of Red Deer, Alberta, snapped this adorable pup enjoying a leisurely cruise.
 “Brynn getting used to riding in the boat on Battle Lake,” writes Deb.
 We have a feeling that Brynn loves it—check out that smile!

 A Yukon legend